WS-JSNA/ws-jsna-netlify/_reports/ssna-physical-activity.md

 ---
 This briefing summarises levels of physical activity and inactivity across adults in West Sussex and how this has changed overtime, using data from Sport England’s Active Lives Adults Survey.

+This briefing was written in July 2025 and subsequently updated to reflect changes to Sport England’s Active Lives Small Area Estimates Tool, published in September 2025.

 ## Key messages
 According to the latest Active Lives Survey (2023/24), 70.4% adults (aged 19+) in West Sussex are meeting the recommended levels of physical activity.
 This is significantly higher than the national average (67.4%).